gavincabbage/grsa/README.md

 ### System Requirements

 The GRSA library depends on the GMP library to do its number crunching.
-For GRSA code to compile and run, it must be properly linked to the GMP installation on the local machine.
-The library has been developed and tested on 32 and 64 bit systems running Linux 3.5.x with Ubuntu and openSUSE distributions.
+For GRSA code to compile and run, it must be properly linked to the GRSA and GMP installations on the local machine.
+The library has been developed and tested on 32 and 64 bit Intel systems running the latest Linux kernel.
+The library is compiled and installed using `make`, `gcc` and `ar`.

 ---